 - If you visit a doctor you don’t like, you can make your next appointment with a different in-network doctor — no questions asked, and no waiting for approval from your insurance provider to switch doctors.

 - If you don’t want to see a doctor for routine check-ups, you don’t have to.
-You have the freedom to seek care whenever you want, and from any doctor in your plan's network.
+You have the freedom to seek care whenever you want, and from any doctor in your PPO network.

 How Much Does A PPO Cost?

 The same rule of thumb for plan coverage applies to plan costs: The specific amount you pay for health insurance expenses depends on the insurance provider you choose, and the specific PPO plan you go with.
 For example, a single insurance provider might offer more than one PPO plan.

-Is A PPO Worth Its Higher Cost?
+Is It Worth The Higher Cost?

+A PPO’s “worth” depends on what you want from healthcare coverage.
 Here are some scenarios to consider when deciding if a PPO is right for you:

-- You like to be in charge of your own care.
-You don’t want see a PCP before you see a specialist, and you want to choose from a large network of doctors.
+- You like to be in charge of your own care. - You don’t want to see a PCP before you see a specialist, and you want to choose from a large network of doctors.

-- You need access to the closest healthcare facilities.
-You live in a remote area with a limited number of healthcare providers, or you travel and want access to the closest emergency room without worrying if you’ll be charged out-of-network prices.
+- You need access to the closest healthcare facilities. - You live in a remote area with a limited number of healthcare providers, or you travel and want access to the closest emergency room without worrying if you’ll be charged out-of-network prices.

-- You want to see a specialist without having to wait or pay extra.
-With a PPO, you can call a specialist today.
-With an HMO, you have to schedule an appointment with your PCP, pay a copay to see your PCP, and then get a referral -- all before you can schedule an appointment with a specialist.
+- You want to see a specialist without having to wait or pay extra. - With a PPO, you can call a specialist today.
+With an HMO, you have to schedule an appointment with your PCP, pay a copay to see your PCP, and then get a referral – all before you can schedule an appointment with a specialist.

-- You don’t need or want much medical care.
-You don’t expect to see a doctor often, but you want quick access to a doctor when you do need care.
+- You don’t need or want much medical care. - You don’t expect to see a doctor often, but you want quick access to a doctor when you do need care.
 With an HMO, you have to wait until your PCP has open availability.
 With a PPO, you can search your plan’s network for the earliest available doctor.

 Of course, there are many more scenarios that would make a PPO valuable to someone looking for health insurance.
 Take a look at what you want and need from healthcare coverage, and ask yourself this: Is a PPO’s higher cost worthwhile to address my healthcare needs?